aindilis/gourmet-formalog-standalone/GourmetReference.md

 - Expansion of the food ontology to cover global cuisines and ingredients
 - Development of a companion mobile app for real-time meal tracking and adjustments
 - Implementation of a gamification system to encourage healthy eating habits
+- Semi-automatic Rapid Knowledge Formation (RKF) of textual knowledge bases regarding food safety
+- Integration with transportation and building hours APIs for complex food provision scenarios (e.g., homelessness, lack of transportation)
+- Automatic detection of inventory items which have been recalled or linked to disease outbreaks
+- Proper handling of food items lacking barcodes
+- Emergency food and water provision management
+  - Stocking enough provisions to survive n-months
+  - Rotating emergency food and water provisions
+- Food pantry patronage support

 ## 17. Contributing